19. God is forever unchanging, so why would the Lord Jesus change His name to Almighty God?

-Each time God arrives on earth, He shall change His name, His gender, His image, and His work; He does not repeat His work, and He is always new and never old.
-When He came before, He was called Jesus; could He still be called Jesus when He comes again this time?
-When He came before, He was male; could He be male again this time?
-His work when He came during the Age of Grace was to be nailed to the cross; when He comes again will He still redeem mankind from sin?
-Will He still be nailed to a cross?
-Would that not be a repetition of His work?
-Did you not know that God is always new and never old?
+Each time God comes to earth, He changes His name, His gender, His image, and His work; He does not repeat His work.
+He is a God who is always new and never old.
+When He came before, He was called Jesus; can He still be called Jesus this time when He comes again?
+When He came before, He was male; can He be male again this time?
+His work when He came during the Age of Grace was to be nailed to the cross; when He comes again, can He still redeem mankind from sin?
+Can He be nailed to the cross again?
+Would that not be to repeat His work?
+Didn’t you know that God is always new and never old?
 There are those who say that God is immutable.
-That is correct, but it refers to the immutability of God’s disposition and substance.
+That is correct, but it refers to the immutability of God’s disposition and His substance.
 Changes in His name and work do not prove that His substance has altered; in other words, God will always be God, and this will never change.
-If you say that the work of God always stays the same, then would He be able to finish His six-thousand-year management plan?
-You merely know that God is forever unchanging, but do you know that God is always new and never old?
-If the work of God never changed, then could He have brought mankind to today?
+If you say that the work of God is unchanging, then would He be able to finish His six-thousand-year plan of management?
+You only know that God is forever unchanging, but do you know that God is always new and never old?
+If the work of God is unchanging, then could He have led mankind all the way to the present day?
 If God is immutable, then why is it that He has already done the work of two ages?
-His work is always progressing forward, and so His disposition is gradually revealed to man, and what is revealed is His inherent disposition.
-In the beginning, God’s disposition was hidden from man, He never openly revealed His disposition to man, and man had no knowledge of Him, so He used His work to gradually reveal His disposition to man, but this does not mean that His disposition changes in each age.
+His work never ceases to move forward, which is to say that His disposition is gradually revealed to man, and what is revealed is His inherent disposition.
+In the beginning, God’s disposition was hidden from man, He never openly revealed His disposition to man, and man simply had no knowledge of Him.
+Because of this, He uses His work to gradually reveal His disposition to man, but working in this way does not mean that God’s disposition changes in every age.
 It is not the case that God’s disposition is constantly changing because His will is always changing.
-Rather, because the ages of His work are different, His inherent disposition in its entirety is gradually revealed to man, so that man is able to know Him.
-But this is by no means proof that God originally has no particular disposition and His disposition has gradually changed with the passing of the ages—such understanding is erroneous.
-God reveals to man His inherent, particular disposition—what He is—according to the passing of the ages.
-The work of a single age cannot express the entire disposition of God.
-And so, the words “God is always new and never old” are in reference to His work, and the words “God is immutable” are in regard to what God inherently has and is.
-Regardless, you cannot define the six-thousand-year work in one point, or portray it with mere static words.
+Rather, it is that, because the ages of His work are different, God takes His inherent disposition in its entirety and, step by step, reveals it to man, so that man may be able to know Him.
+But this is by no means proof that God originally has no particular disposition or that His disposition has gradually changed with the passing of the ages—such an understanding would be erroneous.
+God reveals to man His inherent and particular disposition—what He is—according to the passing of the ages; the work of a single age cannot express the entire disposition of God.
+And so, the words “God is always new and never old” refer to His work, and the words “God is immutable” to what God inherently has and is.
+Regardless, you cannot make the work of six thousand years hinge upon a single point, or circumscribe it with dead words.
 Such is the stupidity of man.
-God is not as simple as man imagines, and His work cannot stop in one age.
-Jehovah, for example, cannot always stand for the name of God; God can also do His work under the name of Jesus, which is a symbol of how God’s work is always progressing forward.
+God is not as simple as man imagines, and His work cannot linger in any one age.
+Jehovah, for example, cannot always stand for the name of God; God can also do His work under the name of Jesus.
+This is a sign that God’s work is always moving in a forward progression.

-God will always be God, and will never become Satan; Satan will always be Satan, and will never become God.
+God is always God, and will never become Satan; Satan is always Satan, and will never become God.
 God’s wisdom, God’s wondrousness, God’s righteousness, and God’s majesty shall never change.
 His essence and what He has and is shall never change.
-His work, however, is always progressing forward and always going deeper, for He is always new and never old.
+As for His work, however, it is always progressing in a forward direction, always going deeper, for He is always new and never old.
 In every age God assumes a new name, in every age He does new work, and in every age He allows His creatures to see His new will and new disposition.
-If people do not see the expression of God’s new disposition in the new age, would they not forever nail Him to the cross?
+If, in a new age, people fail to see the expression of God’s new disposition, would they not nail Him to the cross forever?
 And by doing so, would they not define God?

 from “The Vision of God’s Work (3)” in The Word Appears in the Flesh